Upload files using the JMP add-in¶

 -

-In the Select files for upload field, click or tap the Browse button.
+In the Select Files field, click or tap the Browse button.

 A pop-up window appears, where you select one or more files from a local directory.